Pitstone & Ivinghoe F.C.: History

-At the start of the 1997/98 season with the merger of the South Midlands League and Spartan League, the club became founder members of Spartan South Midlands League Division 1 North.
-That season also saw the return of manager Ian Magill who guided them to promotion again to the Senior Division(which was then subsequently renamed Division One), in the 2000–01 season, as Champions.
-In addition for that season the club enjoyed its first County Cup success by beating Hellenic Football League side Finchampstead 2–0 in the Berks & Bucks Intermediate Cup Final.
+At the start of the 1997–98 season with the merger of the South Midlands League and Spartan League, the club became founder members of Spartan South Midlands League Division One North.
+That season also saw the return of manager Ian Magill who guided them to promotion again to the Senior Division (which was then subsequently renamed Division One) in the 2000–01 season as Champions.
+In addition that season the club also enjoyed its first County Cup success, by beating Hellenic Football League side Finchampstead 2–0 in the Berks & Bucks Intermediate Cup Final.

 Ian Magill then stood down in the 2002–03 season and was replaced by Sean Downey.
-It proved a successful change as the club won Division One title by a ten-point margin, and scoring over a hundred goals in the process.
-However the club was not able to gain promotion as the club's facilities did not fulfill the league's requirements.
-Two seasons later, the club was then relegated to Division Two as a result of its ground not meeting the necessary requirements again.
+It proved a successful change as the club won Division One title by a ten-point margin, scoring over a hundred goals in the process.
+However the club was not able to gain promotion as the club's facilities did not fulfill league requirements.
+Two seasons later, the club was then relegated to Division Two as a result of the ground not meeting the necessary requirements again.

-The club has since the 2004–05 season remained in Division Two of the Spartan South Midlands League.

-On Saturday 23 February 2013 the First team reached the Final of the Berks & Bucks Intermediate Cup by defeating Letcombe FC 2–1.
-Previous rounds had seen Pitstone win against Loughton Manor, Aylesbury Dynamoes, Olney Town, Burnham Reserves, and Frilsham and Yattendon.
-The Final was held at Chesham Utd FC on the evening of 16 April 2013.
-Pitstone and Ivinghoe FC won the game 2–1 against Aston Clinton FC.
+On 16 April 2013 Pitstone defeated Aston Clinton in the final of the Berks & Bucks Intermediate Cup with a 2–1 win, played at Chesham United.

 As of the 2019-20 Season, Pitstone & Ivinghoe FC sat in second place of Spartan South Midlands Division Two before the season was suspended in March.
 A new phase of work for the existing Pavilion Facilities was completed in November 2020 doubling the size of the current building whilst incorporating new Changing facilities, Physiotherapy Room, Turnstile, Footpath work, and Function Area.